-- (a) On engagement, an employee must provide the employer with their address at the time of application, the address of any separately maintained residence and, if requested, reasonable documentary proof of those details. - (b) No subsequent change of address will entitle an employee to the provisions of this clause unless the employer agrees.
+- (d) No subsequent change of address will entitle an employee to the provisions of clause 25 unless the employer agrees. - (a) On engagement, an employee must provide the employer with their address at the time of application, the address of any separately maintained residence and, if requested, reasonable documentary proof of those details. - (b) No subsequent change of address will entitle an employee to the provisions of clause 25 unless the employer agrees.

-24.3 Entitlement
+25.3 Entitlement

-- (a) Where an employee qualifies under clause 24.1 the employer will: - (i) pay a living away from home allowance of \$478.44 per complete week.
-In the case of broken parts of the week the living away from home allowance will be \$68.45 per day.
-This allowance may be increased if the employee satisfies the employer that the employee reasonably incurred a greater outlay than that prescribed; or - (ii) provide the worker with reasonable board and lodging in a well kept establishment with three adequate meals each day; or - (iii) where employees are required to live in camp, provide all board and accommodation free of charge. - (b) The accommodation provided will be of a reasonable standard having regard to the location in which work is performed, including the provision of reasonable ablution/laundry, recreational and kitchen facilities, as well as reasonable external lighting, mail facilities, radio or telephone contact and fire protection.
+- (a) Where an employee qualifies under clause 25.1 the employer will: - (i) pay the employee the greater of \$72.02 per day or an amount which fully reimburses the employee for all reasonable accommodation and meal expenses incurred; or - (ii) provide the worker with accommodation and 3 adequate meals each day; or - (iii) provide the worker with accommodation and reimburse the employee for all reasonable meal expenses; or - (iv) where employees are required to live in camp, provide all board and accommodation free of charge. - (b) Any accommodation provided under clause 25.3(a) must be in accordance with contemporary living standards taking into account the particular circumstances of the location in which the work is performed and must include reasonable washing, laundry, recreational, kitchen, external lighting, communications and fire protection facilities. - (a) Where an employee qualifies under clause 25.1 the employer will: - (i) pay a living away from home allowance of \$503.40 per complete week.
+In the case of broken parts of the week the living away from home allowance will be \$72.02 per day.
+This allowance may be increased if the employee satisfies the employer that the employee reasonably incurred a greater outlay than that prescribed; or - (ii) provide the worker with reasonable board and lodging in a well kept establishment with 3 adequate meals each day; or - (iii) where employees are required to live in camp, provide all board and accommodation free of charge. - (b) The accommodation provided will be of a reasonable standard having regard to the location in which work is performed, including the provision of reasonable ablution/laundry, recreational and kitchen facilities, as well as reasonable external lighting, mail facilities, radio or telephone contact and fire protection.